 Different types of tests are used to diagnose diabetes: Random plasma glucose level, fasting plasma glucose level, and oral glucose tolerance test.

-If the fasting glucose level is 100 - 125 mg/dL, the individual has a form of pre-diabetes called impaired fasting glucose (IFG), meaning that the individual is more likely to develop type 2 diabetes but does not have the condition yet.
+If the fasting glucose level is 100 to 125 mg/dL, the individual has a form of pre-diabetes called impaired fasting glucose (IFG), meaning that the individual is more likely to develop type 2 diabetes but does not have the condition yet.
 A level of 126 mg/dL or above, confirmed by repeating the test on another day, means that the individual has diabetes.

 People with diabetes must closely monitor their blood sugar and see their doctor regularly.
 Self monitoring of blood glucose is done by checking the glucose content of a drop of blood.
 Regular testing tells you how well diet, medication, and exercise are working together to control your diabetes.
 Dieticians can also be an integral part of care.